The Home Depot Acquisitions

 The Home Depot likely saw Aikenhead's as an ideal foothold for entering the blossoming Canadian home improvement market, enabling Home Depot to tap into an existing distribution network and local knowledge base.

-In its continual quest to consolidate market share in the 1990s, Home Depot set its sights on Maintenance Warehouse, a formidable direct mail supplier of maintenance, repair, and operations equipment.
+In the 1990s, Home Depot set its sights on Maintenance Warehouse, a direct mail supplier of construction equipment.

 The acquisition provided Home Depot crucial capabilities in niche B2B e-commerce and mail-order sales, allowing multi-channel diversification as it vied with Lowe's and independent dealers for supremacy in the home improvement space.